 Our jurors this year were Ranu Mukherjee, Alumni Fellowship Artist and Xiaoyu Weng, Curator, Writer, and Director of Asian Programs for the Kadist Art Foundation and Asian Contemporary Arts Consortium in San Francisco.

-Kala is pleased to announce the recipients of the 2013 Fellowship Awards:
+Kala is pleased to announce the recipients of the 2014-2015 Fellowship Awards:

-Emma Spertus, Oakland, CA
+Hayv Kahraman, Oakland, CA

-Hillary Wiedemann, Oakland, CA
+Rhonda Holberton, Oakland, CA

-The Kala Fellowship award is an international competition open to artists from the U.S. and around the world.
+The Kala fellowship award is an international competition open to artists from the U.S. and around the world.
 Artists producing innovative work in book arts, electronic/digital media (video, sound, animation, etc.), installation art, social practice, photography, and printmaking are encouraged to apply.
 Fellowship Awards will be given based on conceptual creativity, originality and artistic excellence as well as project specific technical knowledge.